here at Honey Hill Farm

 other special holiday.
 Honey Hill Farm's soaps are characterized by a

 sweet, fresh, honey and beeswax fragrance.
-We offer more than seventy
+We offer about seventy

 different homemade soaps, with vivid colors, swirl patterns and

 alluring scents in a convenient bath size bar.
 Here at Honey Hill Farm

 we use natural ingredients in our soapmaking including herbs, honey,

 beeswax, minerals, our own spring water and vegetable oils.
 Our natural

 bath products should especially appeal to those who value a healthy

 also harvest honey from our own beehives.
 The "articles about us" page

 features Country Woman Magazine's writeup about beekeeping here with a